Flash flooding sweeps Arizona; 1 rafter dead in Grand Canyon

 Baird said the park will help the other rafters who want to cut their trip short get off the river, she said.

-Radar showed about an inch (2.5 centimeters) of rain along that stretch of the Colorado River, according to the National Weather Service.
+Radar showed about an inch of rain along that stretch of the Colorado River, according to the National Weather Service.

 Park officials did not immediately release the name of the rafter who died.
 At least two other people have died this year on Grand Canyon rafting trips that draw tens of thousands of tourists, locals and researchers annually.